 Here you can find information on various kinds of DAAD funding for foreign students, graduates and postdocs as well as on funding offered by other selected organisations.

-Study Scholarships for Graduates of All Disciplines • DAAD
+Study Scholarships - Master Studies for All Academic Disciplines • DAAD

 Eine Druckversion dieser Ausschreibung (PDF) steht Ihnen in den weiteren Registerkarten (z.B. „Bewerbungsvoraussetzungen“) zur Verfügung.

 A print version of this announcement (PDF) is available in the further tabs (e.g. “Application requirements”).